Comparison of DTF and DTG Printing Effects on Pure Cotton Fabric and Cost Analysis

 Initial Setup Cost for DTF Printers

-The HOLDWIN-600 Series DTF Printer Machines with Powder Shaker are all-in-one systems.
+DTF Printer Machines with Powder Shaker are all-in-one systems.
 They handle precise film printing, powder shaking, and curing in one go.
 You still need to buy PET films, powders, curing units, and heat presses, which adds to the cost.

 Initial Setup Cost for DTG Printers